open/close all folders

 - The Cuckoolander Was Right:

-- In the end of 'Sal's Pizza' she has good reasons for all of her actions-she grilled the one guy because some of the less savvy detectives would ask the same tech questions over and over again, she startled another because Rosa is a scary woman, and grossed out the last applicant because a police precinct can see some gross stuff.
-She then taps a much better choice for the job.
+- In the end of 'Sal's Pizza', she has good reasons for all of her actions - she grilled the first applicant because some of the less savvy detectives (i.e. Scully and Hitchcock) would ask the same tech questions over and over again, she startled the second because he'd be working with Rosa, and grossed out the last applicant because a police precinct can see some pretty gross stuff.
+She then taps a much better choice for the job: the teenage hacker they'd just arrested, since he already hacked the system and thus knew its weak points, and he'd want a job to afford an apartment so he could get away from his mother, who was the one who sold him out.

 - She also pegged Holt for being gay as soon as she saw him.